chingchenms/llvm/docs/Coroutines.rst

     ret i8* %frame
   }

-Part of the orginal coroutine `f` that is responsible for executing code after resume will be extracted into `f.resume` function:
+Part of the original coroutine `f` that is responsible for executing code after resume will be extracted into `f.resume` function:

 .. code-block:: llvm